-Challenges facing Cranleigh Parish Effect of not having a neighbourhood plan Problem of traffic speed, volume and Residents lives will be further blighted and safety weight and lack of pedestrian/cyclist safety will be worsened by traffic movements on the B-roads and rural lane Viability of primary schools School roll reduces and therefore the schools face the threat of closure Scale of housing growth Without a Plan allocating the sites that will enable Cranleigh to address the housing requirements identified in the Borough Local Plan Part One, the parish could be exposed to further large scale development allocations which could all be delivered in the short term, placing significant pressure on the infrastructure of the village.
-Lack of affordable housing for parish No suitable sites for housing for local people residents would be delivered Supporting an ageing population Potential issues of care/support/transport and a lack of local homes suitable for the needs of older Landa and an Indian Call and Alama Infla people Inadequate and potentially reducing public Increased dependence on the private car and transport options increasing isolation for those unable to afford a Cupport and flovibility for local businesses car especially in more rural locations Support and flexibility for local businesses The needs of businesses to grow and change may be restricted by current rural policies Infrastructure improvements such as roads, Funding for infrastructure requirements may not crossings, parking, community facilities arise Pressures for development in countryside Borough Local Plan policies are strategic in nature Tressures for development in country side but may require growth of rural settlements which could therefore be ad-hoc and unplanned.
-Loss of agricultural land to development Could result in unnecessary loss of agricultural land due to unplanned development coming forward through speculative applications Poor access to services and facilities Increased dependence on the private car to access services and inability to do so for those unable to afford a car Could result in the loss of the local petrol station/shop with no alternative convenience retail provision.
-Need to maintain and enhance the high Could result in unnecessary impacts on quality natural environment, wildlife biodiversity due to unplanned development networks and biodiversity of the parish coming forward through speculative applications Need to protect and enhance the historic Could result in unnecessary impacts on heritage buildings and environment of the parish assets due to unplanned development coming forward through speculative applications
+Challenges facing Cranleigh Parish Effect of not having a neighbourhood plan Problem of traffic speed, volume and Residents lives will be further blighted and safety weight and lack of pedestrian/cyclist will be worsened by traffic movements safety on the B-roads and rural lane will be worselled by traffic movements Viability of primary schools School roll reduces and therefore the schools Viability of primary schools face the threat of closure Scale of housing growth Scale of housing growth Without a Plan allocating the sites that will enable Cranleigh to address the housing requirements identified in the Borough Local Plan Part One, the parish could be exposed to further large scale development allocations which could all be delivered in the short term, placing significant pressure on the infrastructure of the village.
+Lack of affordable housing for parish No suitable sites for housing for local people residents would be delivered Supporting an ageing population Potential issues of care/support/transport and a lack of local homes suitable for the needs of older people Inadequate and potentially reducing Increased dependence on the private car and public transport options increasing isolation for those unable to afford a car especially in more rural locations Support and flexibility for local The needs of businesses to grow and change businesses may be restricted by current rural policies Infrastructure improvements such as Funding for infrastructure requirements may not roads, crossings, parking, community arise facilities Pressures for development in Borough Local Plan policies are strategic in countryside nature but may require growth of rural settlements which could therefore be ad-hoc and unplanned.
+Need to protect sensitive Development could occur outside Cranleigh environmental features in the parish settlement and potentially have a detrimental impact on environmental assets (e.g. ancient woodland) or the landscape (the Surrey Hills AONB or AGLV).
+Loss of agricultural land to Could result in unnecessary loss of agricultural development land due to unplanned development coming forward through speculative applications Poor access to services and facilities Increased dependence on the private car to access services and inability to do so for those unable to afford a car

+Challenges facing Cranleigh Parish Effect of not having a neighbourhood plan Could result in the loss of the local petrol station/shop with no alternative convenience retail provision.
+Need to maintain and enhance the Could result in unnecessary impacts on high quality natural environment, biodiversity due to unplanned development wildlife networks and biodiversity of coming forward through speculative the parish applications Need to protect and enhance the Could result in unnecessary impacts on heritage historic buildings and environment assets due to unplanned development coming of the parish forward through speculative applications